JsCommunity/http-request-plus/README.md

   try {
     console.log(
       await httpRequestPlus("http://example.org", {
+        // A request body can provided, either as a buffer/string or a stream
+        body: "foo bar",

         // By default, http-request-plus throws if the reponse's status Code is not 2xx
         //
         // This option can be used to bypass this